Frederick Townsend Ward: Commander of the Ever Victorious Army

 Credit for the concept of training Chinese in Western military tactics and arming them with the best available weaponry is sometimes given to Ward, other times to Li Hongzhang, a local Imperial commander "ordered to cooperate with — and keep an eye on — Ward's unruly contingent" and other times to Burgevine, who according to some began the training while Ward was recuperating, having been inspired by the sight of a Chinese gun crew acting under French direction.

 Perhaps another factor in the reconsideration of local Chinese troops was the changing mood of the local peasantry.
 Where before they had been unwilling to fight for Manchu primacy, they were now constantly threatened and in some cases occupied by Taiping forces that were, despite their "heavenly" origin, ruthless in their treatment of local populations.
 Indeed, in many cases informal militias were formed to drive Taiping forces out, and conduct guerilla operations.

 Regardless of the concept's true origin, Ward became its champion and after his untimely death, no other commander could quite repeat his success.
 Ward's decision to turn to local Chinese forces would ensure his place in history, and help to end the Taiping Rebellion.

-By the summer of 1861, a training camp was established by Xue Huan's "right hand man" Wu Xu (吳煦) at Song Chiang (松江), where Ward set up operations.
+By summer 1861, a training camp was established by Xue Huan's "right hand man" Wu Xu (吳煦) at Song Chiang (松江), where Ward set up operations.
 Working with the best of the survivors of the Foreign Arms Corp, and supported by a strong Headquarters staff, Ward trained an increasing number (see below) of Chinese in western small arms, gunnery, tactics, customs and drill and ceremonies.
 Particular care was taken to train the Chinese to hold their fire until their targets were within effective range.
-Chinese troops, both Taiping and Imperial, "had a lingering faith… in the intimidating power of noise."
+Chinese troops, both Taiping and Imperial, "had a lingering faith… in the intimidating power of noise".

 He even trained them to respond to western bugle calls and verbal commands, and most strikingly, outfitted them in Western-style utility uniforms, color-coded for branch of arms (infantry or artillery), with Indian Sepoy-style turbans.
 This garb, at first distressing to the Chinese troops, earned them the nickname "Imitation Foreign Devils" among the local populace, as well as a fair share of mockery.
 In time, as the troops proved themselves the equal of their European counterparts, both on the parade ground and the battlefield, their distinct uniforms would become a point of pride.

 Another point of pride was their pay, which was both high and consistent by Chinese standards – a strong recruiting drive that triumphed over most discomfort with unfamiliar uniforms.
 The pay was high in part to attract new recruits to dangerous work, but also to compensate for the lack of "looting" opportunity.
-Ward strongly discouraged looting, as he knew the practice turned local populaces against their "liberators."
+Ward strongly discouraged looting, as he knew the practice turned local populaces against their "liberators".
 Other benefits offered to Ward's men included better rations, billets, and of course, better chance of survival in combat.